-When the Architect and/or SER delegate design responsibility to the TFC for engineering portions of the timber frame structure, such as connection joinery, the TFC shall engage a Specialty Structural Engineer (SSE) to perform the required timber engineering services based on load criteria specified by the SER.
+When the Architect and/or SER delegate design responsibility to the TFC for engineering portions of the timber frame structure, such as connection detailing, the TFC shall engage a Specialty Structural Engineer (SSE) to perform the required timber engineering services based on loading criteria specified by the SER.
 If no loading criteria have been specified, the SSE shall establish the loading criteria based on the requirements of the applicable Building Code.

-When the owner enters into a direct contract with the TFC to both design and construct a complete timber frame structure, the TFC shall engage a Specialty Structural Engineer (SSE) and shall be responsible for the adequacy of the timber frame design.
-The owner shall be responsible for the suitability, adequacy and Building Code conformance of the non-timber frame elements.
+When, in the absence of an Architect or SER, the owner or contractor enters into a direct contract with the TFC to both design and construct a complete timber frame structure, the TFC shall engage a Specialty Structural Engineer (SSE) and shall be responsible for the adequacy of the timber frame design.
+The owner or contractor shall be responsible for the suitability, adequacy and Building Code conformance of the non-timber frame elements.

-When the timber frame is not the exclusive Main Force Resisting System (MFRS), but acting in conjunction with Structural Insulated Panels (SIPs) or another structural system to resist lateral and/or gravity loads, the TFC shall coordinate the timber frame design with the SSE responsible for engineering the complementing structural system.
+If the timber frame depends on other structural elements to resist lateral and/or gravity loads that are engineered by a SSE other than the SSE responsible for the timber frame structure, the TFC shall coordinate the timber frame design with the SSE responsible for engineering the complementing structural system.